-Echar la llave or echar el candado means “to shut the lock.”
+Echar la llave or echar el candado means “to lock.”
 Llave translates as key, while candado means lock.
-The idea behind this expression is to make sure that the door or the house has been properly shut down.
+The idea behind this expression is to make sure that the door or the house has been properly closed up.

 In some countries like Mexico, when you miss someone you use the verb extrañar.
 In other countries, Spain for example, they express this idea with an idiom: echar de menos.

 Todavía no te vas y ya te echo de menos.

 You haven’t left yet and I’m already missing you.